bast/data-visualization/slides.md

 - Presentations/papers: facilitate understanding
 - Communication with the public

-> .remark[reflect on how important and powerful data visualization is in particular in 2020: COVID-19, politics, climate change, ...]
+> .remark[reflect on how important and powerful data visualization is, in particular in 2020-2021: COVID-19, politics, climate change, ...]

 ### Because others do it or tell us to